Publisher: AK Press

 Zoé Samudzi Zoé Samudzi is a writer and doctoral student in Medical Sociology at the University of California, San Francisco.
 Her research focuses on the scientific logics that produce race and gender, particularly focusing on transgender health and the ways Blackness is constructed.

-William C. Anderson is a freelance writer.
-His work has been published by the Guardian, MTV, and Pitchfork, among others.
+William C. Anderson is a freelance writer and the author of The Nation on No Map: Black Anarchism and Abolition (AK Press, 2021) His work has been published by the Guardian, MTV, and Pitchfork, among others.
 You can read many of his writings at Truthout or at the Praxis Center for Kalamazoo College, where he’s a contributing editor covering race, class, and immigration.

 Mariame Kaba is an organizer, educator and the founder and director of Project NIA, a grassroots organization with a vision to end youth incarceration.